dhcai21/RVHaplo/README.md

     -wc | --weight_cluster FLOAT :     Minimum weights between clusters in the hierarchical clustering (default: 0.8) -a  | --abundance FLOAT :          A threshold for filtering low-abundance haplotypes. (default: 0.005)
 ```
+`-t  | --thread`

+If you have multiple CPU cores for running the tool, please use this parameter for accelerating the process.
+The default value is 8 (8 CPU cores).

 `-e  | --error_rate`

 The sequencing error rate here can be roughly estimated.
 It will not significantly change the result for the bias between it and the ground truth.
 And we use 0.1 as the general sequencing error rate for TGS data.